-    The Royal Australian College of Obstetricians and Gynaecologists has released information for pregnant women and their families.
+The Royal Australian College of Obstetricians and Gynaecologists has released information for pregnant and breastfeeding women and their families.
 You can read this information here.

 Precautions we are taking

-- Enhanced infection control measures – including increased barrier protections, social distancing, regular disinfection of the practice in general as well as disinfection of consulting rooms and high touch surfaces in-between patients;
+- Enhanced infection control measures – including increased barrier protections, physical distancing, regular disinfection of the practice in general as well as disinfection of consulting rooms and high touch surfaces in-between patients;

 - Transferring eligible appointments to Telehealth – any patient who does not have to physically attend the practice will be transferred to Telehealth instead, if appropriate;

-- Spacing of appointments – appointments will be spaced to observe social distancing requirements and minimise exposure between patients;
+- Spacing of appointments – appointments will be spaced when necessary to help observe physical distancing requirements and minimise exposure between patients;

 - Reducing surface exposure – we have removed all unnecessary items from reception and waiting rooms, including ornaments and magazines.
 We will take information verbally, where possible, instead of requiring completion of forms, unless it is a consent form;